zhou-wenbin/Udacity-Advanced-Lane-detection/README.md

 ### 2. Image processing with color transform and gradient thresholds

-The code for this step is contained in the IPython notebook located in "TBA"
+The code for this step is contained in the IPython notebook named "Explanation of the image process steps by steps.ipynb"

 #### 2.1 Color channel choosing